Breakfast, brunch, lunch or even a mid-day snack, this scrambled egg toast is a savory treat.

 - Add water and whisk again.

-- Melt butter or add olive oil to a pan over medium-low heat.
+Add butter or olive oil to a pan over medium-low heat.
+(Let butter melt)

 - Pour in the eggs and cook them low and slow.